 A MoneyLion Credit Builder Loan will lend you money with no hard credit check.
 You can also use the 0% APR Instacash cash advance to pay for unexpected expenses on your new home.
 Extra cash while building credit?
 What could be better?!

 If you are prepared ahead of time with a solid amount of savings and a good credit score, the process of how to apply for a home loan is relatively simple.
 As long as you apply for mortgages with multiple lenders within a 45-day period, your account should only show one hard inquiry.

 Whether you’re preparing to apply for a mortgage or looking to rebuild your credit after a home purchase, MoneyLion’s tools will help you reach your financial goals.
-Safety Net will show you how much money you have in your MoneyLion accounts while giving you a better understanding of your financial situation at a glance.

 Additionally, you can use the direct deposit option in the MoneyLion app to help you save up for a down payment, while the Credit Builder Loan helps you repair your credit score.
 Together, you’ll have the tools you need to increase the odds of homeownership and create total financial freedom for your family!